-- To receive Institutional financial awards, students must be enrolled full-time.
+- To receive Institutional financial awards, students must be enrolled full-time, of which at least six credit hours per semester must be taken in a face-toface setting.
 To be eligible for the Federal Student Equal Opportunity Grant (FSEOG), work-study, Federal Student Loan program, or New Mexico grants, students must be enrolled for a minimum of half-time, 6 semester hours.
 To be eligible for the Pell Grant, students must be enrolled for a minimum of 3 semester hours. - Generally, to receive an institutional award, students must have earned a GPA of at least 2.75 (on a 4.0 scale) at Southwest and must maintain at least a 2.5 GPA at Southwest to continue receiving an institutional award.
-Some institutional awards require more stringent criteria be met.
+Some institutional awards require more stringent criteria be met. - To continue receiving federal and state aid, at the end of the freshman year of attendance at Southwest, students must have earned a cumulative GPA

-- 3. To continue receiving federal and state aid, at the end of the freshman year of attendance at Southwest, students must have earned a cumulative GPA of at least 1.
-75 (on a 4.0 scale).
+- of at least 1.75 (on a 4.0 scale).
 At the end of the subsequent years, students must have earned a cumulative GPA of 2.0. - 4.
-Students awarded a Student Hourly or Work Study position will be given oncampus work assignments.
+Students awarded a Student Hourly or Work Study position can receive oncampus work assignments.
 Students holding these positions will be evaluated periodically as a requirement of continuing in these positions.
 If a student is terminated as a result of the evaluation, the decision to terminate may be appealed, in writing, to the Director of Financial Aid, whose decision will be final. - Students with earned bachelors' degrees attending University of the Southwest to obtain teacher certification will be classified as fifth-year undergraduates and will be eligible to receive Stafford Student Loans. - 6.
 Students must re-apply for financial assistance each academic year; awards are not automatically renewed.
 The University reserves the right to adjust the amount of aid a student may receive if there is a change in need, academic status, financial status, or availability of funds.
-At the discretion of the Director of Financial Aid, awards may be reduced or other aid substituted for Institutional Awards, according to the student's need, circumstances, or eligibility for other types of aid. - Some financial assistance programs have more stringent requirements than the general requirements.
+At the discretion of the Director of Financial Aid, awards may be reduced or other aid substituted for Institutional Awards, according to the student's need, circumstances, or eligibility for other types of aid. - 7.
+Some financial assistance programs have more stringent requirements than the general requirements.
 Students should carefully review the requirements for each program.